 On View: Arts of the Americas Galleries, 5th Floor

-This sculpture of a man carrying a human skeleton on his back exemplifies the dualism of life and death that permeates Huastec and Mexica (Aztec) art.
-Representing life, the human figure is the Aztec wind god, Ehecatl-Quetzalcoatl, who created humankind and is identifiable by his J-shaped ear pendants.
-Representing death, the skeletal figure with a protruding heart wears a collar and skirt decorated with a half-circle motif that was associated with the sun and the planet Venus.
-Venus, called the morning star, was another important god, thought to pull the sun across the sky and down into the underworld.
-Densely patterned designs on the sculpture’s arms and legs include ears of corn, which, like the sun and Venus imagery, are related to agriculture, fertility, life, and death.
+This figure carrying a human skeleton on its back illustrates the interplay between the spiritual and natural worlds in Huastec culture.
+The primary figure is the wind god Ehecatl-Quetzalcoatl, who created humankind and is identifiable by his J-shaped ear pendants.
+The skeletal figure with a protruding heart represents death and wears a collar and a skirt decorated with semicircular motifs that were associated with the sun and the planet Venus.
+Venus, the morning star, was another important god, thought to pull the sun across the sky and down into the underworld.
+Densely patterned designs on the primary figure’s arms and legs include ears of corn, which, like the other imagery, are symbolically related to agriculture, fertility, life, and death.

 Sandstone, traces of pigment

 62 3/8 x 26 x 11 1/2 in.
 (158.4 x 66 x 29.2 cm) (show scale)

 Frank Sherman Benson Fund and the Henry L. Batterman Fund